Stories of Death

 When I listen to a song for the first time, all I hear is the tune.
 I tend to forget they have lyrics.
 Only after listening to a song 50 times do I start to understand the meaning behind it.
 And I’d feel surprised that I hadn’t noticed it the first time.
-I’m not sure how I formed this habit, but there are songs which I’ve been listening to in high school that I only understand now.
+I’m not sure how I formed this habit, but there are songs that I’ve been listening to in high school that I only understand now.

 Last October, while Jeremie and I were in Singapore for his big move, we discovered a new band that was playing on the radio in a bookshop called Books Actually.
 It was raining hard so we went inside to get out of the rain, and to see if there were books we could take home.
 We heard this very soothing voice singing along with a mellow tune.